things to do in cusco

 If you knew that China has the only rainbow mountain in the world, you are mistaken, Cusco Peru has its own one, too!
 Due to climate change and global warming, the snow that covered this mountain melted, discovering amazing colorful slopes in front of Pitumarca town.
 Precisely, the rainbow mountain is a mineralized mountain of different tones, similar to a zebra, that goes from orange to green color, over 2500 meters above sea level, in the district of Pitumarca, Canchis province, department of Cusco (Yes, the department which contains Machu Picchu, too)

 At 100 km southeast of Cusco.
-To go there, you need to take bus transportation from Cusco to Pitumarca (03 hours of trip), once there begin to walk (trekking) for around 3 hours, and finally, get to the amazing rainbow mountain.
+To get there, you need to take bus transportation from Cusco to Pitumarca (03 hours trip).
+Once arrive there, begin to walk (trekking) for around 3 hours, and finally, get to the amazing rainbow mountain.
 We recommend you do this tour through a travel agency, you will not regret it!

 5. Siete Borreguitos Street